Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-\paragraph{Rationale Component Selection:} We initially conducted a pilot study on a stratified sample of 10 commits.
-During this phase, we observed that certain execution-related components (e.g., Committer, Time, Location, Modifications, and Explanation of Modifications) are directly obtainable from version-control metadata and therefore do not require interpretive annotation.
-This observation is also consistent with findings by Al Safwan \etal~\cite{al2022developers}, whose participants identified these components as the easiest to locate.
-Additionally, the Benefits component was excluded due to its strong semantic overlap with Need, which made consistent distinction between the two difficult during annotation.
-From the 15 rationale components defined by Al Safwan \etal\cite{al2022developers}, we therefore excluded these components.
-Our analysis focuses on the remaining components that capture more interpretive, decision-oriented aspects of developer rationale.
+\underline{Rationale Component Selection.} We initially conducted a pilot study on a stratified sample of 10 commits.
+During this phase, we observed that certain execution-related components (\eg Committer, Time, Location, Modifications, and Explanation of Modifications) are directly obtainable from version-control metadata and therefore do not require interpretive annotation.
+This observation is also consistent with findings by Al Safwan \etal's study~\cite{al2022developers}, whose participants identified these components as the easiest to locate.
+Additionally, the \benefit component was excluded due to its strong semantic overlap with \need, which made consistent distinction of the two components difficult during annotation.
+From the 15 rationale components defined by Al Safwan \etal~\cite{al2022developers}, we therefore excluded these six components.
+Our analysis focuses on the remaining nine components that capture more interpretive, decision-oriented aspects of developer rationale.

-\paragraph{Inter-Annotator Agreement:} We measured inter-annotator agreement using Cohen’s $\kappa$~\cite{cohen1960}.
-Across 6 annotation rounds, agreement reached $\kappa = 0.905$ for artifact relevance (indicating \textit{almost perfect agreement}) and $\kappa = 0.812$ at the 5th iteration and $\kappa = 0.786$ at the final iteration for rationale component labeling (indicating \textit{substantial agreement}).
-Agreement improved over successive rounds (from 0.584 to 0.786), reflecting increased alignment between annotators.
-Disagreements between annotators mainly arose from (1) implicit rationale-bearing sentences \ie rationale spreading across sentences (2) components overlapping \ie a single sentence expressing multiple rationale component information (3) differences in technical knowledge and subjective interpretation.
-Overall annotation accuracy averaged \num{99.4}\%, consistently remaining above 99.0\% across all rounds, largely because most sentences contained no rationale information and both annotators consistently agreed on these cases.
+\underline{Inter-Annotator Agreement.} We measured inter-annotator agreement using Cohen’s $\kappa$~\cite{cohen1960}.
+For artifact relevance identification, agreement remained consistently high across annotation rounds, reaching $\kappa = 0.93$ in the final iteration, indicating almost perfect agreement.
+For rationale component labeling, agreement improved over successive rounds from $\kappa = 0.58$ to $\kappa = 0.79$, reflecting increased alignment between annotators.
+As shown in \Cref{fig:agreement_trend}, both tasks exhibit stable and high agreement, with rationale labeling achieving substantial agreement in later rounds.
+Disagreements between annotators mainly arose from (1) implicit rationale sentences \ie rationale spreading across sentences; (2) component overlap \ie a single sentence expressing information about multiple rationale components; and (3) differences in technical knowledge and subjective interpretation.
+Detailed component-wise agreement rates are available in our replication package~\cite{package}.

 The final outcome of this process is a sentence-level, multi-label dataset of rationale components grounded in validated artifacts.
 This dataset serves as the foundation for our empirical analysis and the evaluation of our automated rationale extraction approach.